 _-: [Pure BFunction(2): Subtracts two numbers. (core) (_-)]

-List with a filter
+with a string to filter functions by name:

 x> lc\ "print"